Skip to main content

 - status: Status (enum: potential/active/lost)

-After creating a project with the CLI, a src/api/api.ts file is automatically generated containing configurations for all datasets.
+After creating the project with CLI, a src/api/api.ts file is automatically generated containing the configuration for all datasets.

 // Example content in src/api/api.ts